abubakrali10/printf/README.md

 ## Usage

-To use the custom printf function, simply include the header file "holberton.h" and call the function with a format string and any variable arguments that need to be formatted.
+To use the custom printf function, simply include the header file "main.h" and call the function with a format string and any variable arguments that need to be formatted.

 ```c
 #include "main.h"